rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      Average correlation: +0.920
      Total run time: 0.188 sec.

-In :numref:`classmates3` we may notice that the fairness enhancing procedure  starts by default from two initial pairing solutions, a right one and a left one (see Lines 5 and 11).
-Starting from the initial pairings, the solver tries to swap either the two exterior persons *p1* <-> *p4* and/or the interior persons *p2* <-> *p3* of two potential student pairs [[*p1,p2*], [*p3,p4*]] in order to enhance the fairness of the so far obtained pairing.
-Here we recover in fact the same optimal fairest pairing solution as before in a global run time of less than 1/5th of a second.
+In :numref:`classmates3` we may notice that the fairness enhancing procedure  starts by default from two initial matchings, a right one and a left one (see Lines 5 and 11).
+Starting from each initial matching, the solver tries to swap either the two exterior persons *p1* <-> *p4* and/or the interior persons *p2* <-> *p3* of two potential student pairs [[*p1,p2*], [*p3,p4*]] in order to enhance the fairness of the so far obtained matching solution.
+Starting from the right initial matching, we recover here the same optimal fairest matching as before in a solving run time of less than one fifth of a second (see Line 23).

 Guiding the choice of the initial matching
 ``````````````````````````````````````````

-Instead of starting from the default initial right and left pairings, we may also start in :numref:`classmates4` below the fairness enhancing search from the best *Copeland* matching, i.e. an initial pairing where for each person we choose as potential partner a person that shows the highest possible fitness score with respect to her respective given individual pairing preferences.
+Instead of starting now from the default initial right and left matchings, we may also start in :numref:`classmates4` below the fairness enhancing search from a best *Copeland* matching, i.e. an initial matching where each student is matched with a partner who shows the highest possible matching fitness score with respect to the given individual student's matching preferences.

 .. code-block:: pycon
    :name: classmates4
    :linenos:
    :caption: Matching fitness scores
-   :emphasize-lines: 2,6,7,9,11,13,17
+   :emphasize-lines: 2,6,7,9,11,13

    >>> fec = FairnessEnhancedIntraGroupMatching(bavp,
    ...                          initialMatching='bestCopeland')